molinari135/food-recommender-system/README.md

 In the `docs` folder you can find the following documentation:

-- `food-recsys-docs.md`: Food Recommender System Standalone Documentation
+- `food-recsys-docs.md`: Food Recommender System (Standalone ver.)
+Documentation
 - `food-recsys-api-docs.md`: FastAPI API Documentation
 - `food-recsys-demo-docs.md`: Streamlit Demo Documentation

 You can consult these files also clicking on the badges in this section or at the top of the page.

+Information about the **data** provided in this repository can be found in the Datasets section.

 ## Project Structure
 The project is structured as follows: